 Washington is the most trade-dependent state in the nation, with 40 percent of jobs related to international trade.
 The Port of Tacoma is considered one of the region's economic engines.

 A study released in 2019 highlighted the economic impact of the Port's real estate and marine cargo operations in 2017:

 - Generated nearly $3 billion in economic activity

-- Produced more than $100 million annually in state to support education, police, fire services and road improvements
+- Produced more than $100 million annually in state and local taxes to support education, police, fire services and road improvements

 Supporting 42,100 jobs

 The analysis focused on direct, indirect and induced jobs: